ximion/appstream-generator/docs/asgen-config.md

 CAInfo | Set the CA certificate bundle file to use for SSL peer verification.
 If this is not set, the generator will use the system default.
 AllowedCustomKeys | Set which keys of the <custom/> tag are allowed to be propagated to the collection metadata output.
 This key takes a list of custom-key strings as value.
 ExportDirs | Set where to export data.
 The dictionary requires full paths set for the "Media", "Data", "Hints" or "Html" key.
 In case a value is missing, the default locations are used.
+ExtraMetainfoDir | Path to a directory where additional injected metainfo files are located.
+If not set, the `extra-metainfo` directory in the project workspace is used.
 WorkspaceDir | Explicitly set the location of the workspace.
 Only makes sense if the generator is meant to be used with a lot of configuration files and the configuration is passed to it via the `-c` flag.
 Icons | Customize the icon policy.
 See below for more details.